kooscode/srgh-matrix-trinity/README.md

 - If RESET gets pulled LOW and there are post counts, this means the glitch failed and system reset
 - If system reset, start over again from Step 1

-I did not want to use the "DEBUG" pin, since I have heard rumours about repurposing the South Bridge output pin as a SMC input pin was not healthy for the South Bridge..
+I did not want to use the South Bridge GPIO_0 (DB2G3) pin, since I have heard rumours about repurposing the South Bridge output pin as a SMC input pin was not healthy for the South Bridge..
 Jury is still out, but I wanted to use the tried and true Gligli method using just the I2C bus.

 ![XBOX](images/xilinx_ise.jpg)

-So after reading a book and few tutorials on Verilog, I downloaded the free Xilinx ISE 14.7 IDE and went about implementing the all the code in this repo to perform steps 1 through 5 and all the rest of the logic to auto restart and retry and additionally use I2C based slowdown instead of South Bridge DEBUG "Muffin" style slowdown.
+So after reading a book and few tutorials on Verilog, I downloaded the free Xilinx ISE 14.7 IDE and went about implementing the all the code in this repo to perform steps 1 through 5 and all the rest of the logic to auto restart and retry and additionally use I2C based slowdown instead of South Bridge GPIO_0 (DB2G3) "Muffin" style slowdown.

 I have to say, getting everything to work and fit into a 64 cell CPLD, was REALLY tricky!!
 Everyone I spoke to told me that it can't be done..
 Well..
 I finally cracked it and it all fit and seemed to work as planned.